blmoor/blmoor/pages/accomplishments.md

 # EAEOCS Projects

-EAEOCS's initial objectives came after a suspected arson sparked a fire on EOCHS.
+EAEOCS's initial objectives came after a suspected arson attack on EOCHS in 2002.
 These efforts included beautifying the school by improving the landscape and surrounding area.
 As EAEOCS continued to expand, they began promoting and hosting biennial school reunions, participating in school activities, and aiding students with scholarships.
-In 2015, the began a laborious journey to establish a communal venue that would provide health education, student resources, historical preservation, etc. for the Oktibbeha county community, but various hinderances stunted their efforts.
+In 2015, the began a laborious journey to establish a [communal venue](/ongoing.html) that would provide health education, student resources, historical preservation, etc. for the Oktibbeha county community, but various hinderances stunted their efforts.
 Despite their unsuccessful attempt to attain such a venue for the community, EAEOCS has still made an everlasting impact on their community, which this section details.

 # Landscaping and Ampitheater Outdoor Classroom